October sees a shift in

 May,

 August through October, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an excessive health risk from unprotected exposure to Sun's UV rays for the ordinary person.
+A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV rays for average individuals.

-Note: The maximum daily UV index of 12 during October translates into the following directions:
+Note: A maximum high daily UV index of 12 during October translates into the following directions: